 My new and excruciatingly dull mellow epileptic lifestyle is so teutonically ordered that the creative Irish half is getting surly and bored and would really love some whiskey.
 Es tut mir leid Nelligan, that’s not in the budget this month.
 Nelligan loathes Herr Wahl and his perfect budget and organization and bill paying.
 Hates all the regularity and planning.
 Hates it with a fine Irish hate.
 But he’s been cut off.
 Every time he gets hold of the bank card bills bounce, things go awry, mere anarchy is loosed upon the household.
 It makes for good stories though.
 Or did, before the Kraut forced his way back in.
 Dass ist genug, Wahl commands, you’ll get us all spazzisch im dem Kopf mit your idiotische ramblings and he grabs the iPhone away before Nelligan can finish the

 I’m reminded of the time many decades ago that I was smoking a joint with a pretty hippie chick at a reggae festival in Santa Barbara.
 We slipped back behind the stage, just the two of us, and hid in the bushes getting high.
 Real high.
 She had a fat baggie full of skunk weed and rolled big bomber joints with long psychedelically painted nails.
 We were so stoned and I wondered aloud how she gotten that stash past the really obnoxious security.
 They’d been searching everything and everybody at the gate.
 She laughed.
 I hid it in a well concealed place she said.
 Oh, like in your bra?
 I’m not wearing a bra she said and she gave a little wiggle.
 She wasn’t.
 We traded a joint back and forth.
 So how did you get it in then?
 She smiled.
-Have another hit, she said.
+Have another hit, she said and pulled a fresh joint from the hem of her hippie dress.
+Ah ha.

 The only reason I remember that story is that I found a scrap of writing once from 1979 describing it.
 I have pretty massive memory loss from those days–way too many seizures–and have no direct memory of any of it.
 No idea who the girl was.
 I don’t know if we knew each other already or not.
-Or if we did anything more than lie about in the bushes getting stoned.
-And your guess on how she got the weed past the gate is as good as mine.
+Or if we did anything more than lie about in the bushes getting stoned and giggling.

 It haunts me a bit, this fragment of an afternoon back in 1979.
 Like a solitary page of an ancient papyrus, it’s all that remains of a story long vaporized into dust.
 Amnesia.